thanhminhmr/not-paid/README.md

 ## Author

-Inspired from twitter (@riklomas)
-Made by Ciprian, Romania
+Inspired from twitter (@riklomas).
+Made by Ciprian, Romania.
+Edited by *thanhminhmr*